lavague-ai/LaVague/docs/index.md

 If you want to turn off all telemetry, you can set the TELEMETRY_VAR environment variable to NONE.

-If you are running LaVague locally in a Linux environment, you can persistenly set this variable for your environment with the following steps:
+If you are running LaVague locally in a Linux environment, you can persistently set this variable for your environment with the following steps:

 1) Add TELEMETRY_VAR=NONE to your ~/.bashrc, ~/.bash_profile, or ~/.profile file (which file you have depends on your shell and its configuration)
-2) Use `souce ~/.bashrc (or .bash_profile or .profile) to apply your modifications without having to log out and back in
+2) Use `source ~/.bashrc (or .bash_profile or .profile) to apply your modifications without having to log out and back in

 In a notebook cell, you can use: